-2. Household Trends
+28. Household Trends

 - Total number of households and the average household size. - Household by tenure; the number of owner and renter households.
 (If appropriate, breakout by elderly and non-elderly). - Households by income.
-(Elderly proposals should reflect the income distribution of elderly households only). - Renter households by number of persons in the household. - Elderly Households populations will be based on households 62 years or older according to the Census. - Housing for Older Persons Households populations will be based on households who are 55 years or older according to the Census.
+(Elderly proposals must reflect the income distribution of elderly households only). - Renter households by number of persons in the household. - Elderly Households populations will be based on households 62 years or older according to the Census. - Housing for Older Persons Households populations will be based on households who are 55 years or older according to the Census.

-G. Employment Trend
+Employment Trend

-- 1. Total jobs (also known as "covered employment") in the county or region; the number of jobs physically located in the county and is different from the Civilian Labor Force. - 2.
-Total jobs by industry-numbers and percentages (i.e. manufacturing: 150,000 (20%)). - 3.
-The major current employers, product or service, total employees, anticipated expansions, contractions in their workforces, as well as newly planned employers and their impact on employment in the market area. - 4.
-Unemployment trends, total workforce figures, and number and percentage unemployed for the county (also known as "civilian labor force" statistics) for the past ten years. - 5.
-A map of the site and location of major employment concentrations. - 6.
+- 29. Total jobs (also known as "covered employment") in the county or region; the number of jobs physically located in the county and is different from the Civilian Labor Force. - 30.
+Total jobs by industry-numbers and percentages (i.e. manufacturing: 150,000 (20%)). - 31.
+The major current employers, product or service, total employees, anticipated expansions, contractions in their workforces, as well as newly planned employers and their impact on employment in the market area. - 32.
+Unemployment trends, total workforce figures, and number and percentage unemployed for the county (also known as "civilian labor force" statistics) for the past ten years. - 33.
+A map of the site and location of major employment concentrations. - 34.
 A narrative analysis of data provided, including overall conclusions, is required.
 Relate data to impact on housing demand.

-H. Project-specific Affordability & Demand Analysis
+Affordability & Demand Analysis